 A general rule of thumb in cleanroom classification is that the air particles need to be filtered twice as much as the classification above it.

-For example, an ISO class 7 accredited cleanroom must include the minimum:
+For example, an ISO class 7 certified cleanroom must include the minimum:

 60-90 air changes per hour